Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Numerical Results

 \section{Numerical Results}

-The numerical results to come in this section will compare the handover strategies $\mathsf{H}_{\rm Rand}$, $\mathsf{H}_{\rm MSC_0}$, $\mathsf{H}_{\rm MSC}$, and $\mathsf{H}^*_{\rm }$, as defined in the previous section, in terms of the persistent capacity from Theorem \ref{thm:pers_cap}.
-The persistent capacity with $\mathsf{H}_{\rm Rand}$ is computed using numerical integration to give a lower bound, which is paired the upper bound from Theorem \ref{prop:C_UB} that is also computed numerically.
-For the other handover strategies, we use Monte Carlo simulations with $10^3$ realisations of the satellite mega-constellation to accurately estimate the persistent capacities.
+The numerical results to come in this section will compare the handover strategies $\mathsf{H}_{\rm Rand}$, $\mathsf{H}_{\rm MSC_0}$, $\mathsf{H}_{\rm MSC}$, and $\mathsf{H}^{\star}_{\rm }$, as defined in the previous section, in terms of the persistent capacity from Theorem \ref{thm:pers_cap}.
+The persistent capacity with $\mathsf{H}_{\rm Rand}$ is computed using numerical integration to give a lower bound, paired with the upper bound from Proposition \ref{prop:C_UB}.
+For the other handover strategies, we use Monte Carlo simulations using the sampling procedure in Theorem \ref{thm:sampling_thm} with $10^3$ realisations of the mega-constellation to accurately estimate the persistent capacities.
 To verify the semi-stochastic model for evaluating handover strategies, we use the Starlink mega-constellation from a TLE file with an epoch date of 2024/01/01, filtering the satellites with parameters that satisfy $b=53 \pm 1^\circ$ and $h = 550 \pm 50$ km.
 The mega-constellation is simulated to get satellite positions at $\Delta t = 1$ second intervals, for a duration over $80$ hours with SGP4 orbit propagation and for $10$ orbital periods with circular orbit (CIRC) propagation.
 The position data from these simulations is used to estimate the persistent capacities according to the SGP4 and CIRC models for comparison with the theoretical NBPP model.
 The shadowed-Rician fading model is parameterised using the ``average shadowing'' parameters from \cite[Table III]{Abdi2003}, which correspond to choosing $S(\theta,\phi; t)=(b_0,m,\Omega) = (0.126, 10.1,0.835)$.\footnote{Alternatively, we could upgrade the model to include time-dependent satellite positions using \cite[Eq.
 19]{Abdi2003} to get $S(\theta(t),\phi(t), t)=(b_0(\sigma(t)),m(\sigma(t)),\Omega(\sigma(t)))$. {We omit this here to keep our results comparable with results in the literature}.} Since the handover strategies are user-centric, we must also choose a ground user location: we study ground users in Melbourne, {Australia}, and in Helsinki, {Finland}, which represent {distinct} locations with a low and a high latitude, respectively.